For best experience please turn on javascript and use a modern browser!

 • Do I need to bring my own laptop?

-All the ICT facilities at AUC, such as a wireless network throughout the academic building, have been set up to enable students to use their own laptops for their studies.
-There are no computer rooms with PC's for student use in the AUC academic building meaning AUC students are expected to bring their own laptops.
+All ICT facilities at AUC, including a wireless network throughout the academic building, have been designed to facilitate students' use of personal laptops for academic purposes.
+There are no computer labs equipped with PCs for student use within the AUC academic building, meaning students are expected to bring their own laptops.

-Please note that network services at AUC are primarily Windows-based and the technical support offered is also focused on Windows-based platforms.
-This is a University of Amsterdam policy.
+Please note that network services at AUC are primarily configured for Windows-based systems, and technical support is predominantly provided for these platforms, in accordance with the University of Amsterdam's policies.

-However, almost all lessons and recommended software used at AUC can be run on Apple devices, but AUC cannot offer any official technical support for these platforms.
-Therefore, Macs and other Apple products should only be used if you are already sufficiently independent and comfortable with working on the hardware and associated software.
+While the majority of courses and recommended software at AUC are compatible with Apple devices, official technical support for these platforms is not available.
+Therefore, the use of Macs or other Apple products is advisable only if you are sufficiently proficient and capable of independently managing the associated hardware and software.

 Admissions and applying